 One transcript is required to be submitted with application.

 The transcript must be submitted by the school.

 The school will be able to upload the transcript to your application.

 Note: Transcript is for the National Scholarship Program only.

 It will not be used for admission application purposes.

-Information regarding how to upload the transcript will be included in the email that is sent to the school administrator.
+Information on how to upload/provide the transcript will be included in the email that is sent to the school administrator.

-DEADLINE to provide the transcript is February 14, 2015.
+DEADLINE for school to provide the transcript is February 14, 2016.

 Access to National Scholarship application:

 In order to access the National Scholarship application you will need your OUAC reference number and date of birth.